SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/developer-tutorial.md

-directories: provisioned-bundles which contains unzipped workflow bundles and is where you will work on new bundles and released-bundles (SW_BUNDLE_REPO_DIR in the config) which contains zip versions of the workflows that you create when you package up these bundles and install them locally or on the cloud.
-You will work in provisioned-bundles, copying a template HelloWorld workflow to a new bundle that you can modify You will also test your bundles from there as well.
+directories: provisioned-bundles which contains unzipped workflow bundles and is where you will work on new bundles and released-bundles (SW_BUNDLE_REPO_DIR in the config) which contains zip versions of the workflows that you create when you package up these bundles and install them.

+You can work in whatever directory you like but in these examples I worke in the /home/seqware/Temp directory.
+There are two ways to create a new workflow, the first lksdjfsldkfjjlksaaaddkdkkkkkkkkkkkkkkkkksd, copying a template HelloWorld workflow to a new bundle that you can modify You will also test your bundles from there as well.
 Once you finish with the new bundle you will package and install it via the web service (to either the remote cloud VM or local VM).
 Once installed you can use the workflow scheduling tools you have used before to trigger workflows (on the cloud or the local VM), monitor them, and get data back.

-Please note that the parent of this directory also contains a copy of the SeqWare source code retrieved via the procedure in [source code](/docs/13-code/).

-First, build SeqWare and then copy the distribution jar to your home and name it something convenient.

-	cd ~/seqware-github-development/
-	mvn clean install (or mvn clean install -DskipTests to skip tests)) cp seqware-distribution/target/seqware-distribution-0.13.6-SNAPSHOT-full.jar ~/seqware-full.jar

 ## Generating Workflow Bundles